 - Place the completed raviolis on a floured surface while you finish the others.

-- To freeze: place in a single row on a cookie sheet and freeze 6 - 8 hours or until firm.
+To freeze ravioli: place in a single row on a parchment lined cookie sheet and freeze 4 - 6 hours or until firm.
 Transfer to a freezer safe bag and store in the freezer for up to 6 months.